Common Urban Myths About Transport

 One example commonly cited is Hasselt in Belgium, a town of 70,000 people (roughly the size of Bendigo) where buses have been free since 1997.
 As a measure to revive a declining city centre by encouraging people to visit more often it has been an outstanding success.
 But it has been less successful at encouraging a shift to sustainable transport.
 A survey of bus passengers a year after implementation found that 18% were former cyclists, 14% former pedestrians and 23% former car users.
 In other words, the free service was actually more successful at reducing walking and cycling than at reducing car travel.
 Hasselt's buses now serve an average of 12,000 trips per day, and while bringing much-needed custom to the city centre, are not the majority mode of transport even for Hasselaars (let alone the 200,000 daily visitors from the wider region, who either drive or pay to use trains and regional buses).

-Other places to introduce free public transport include Châteauroux and Aubagne in France.
-Like Hasselt, these are regional towns with populations between 50,000 and 100,000 (compared with Melbourne's 4 million), with free travel restricted to town bus and tram services and funded through a municipal levy on local businesses grateful for the increased patronage.
-(Geelong's local businesses were at the same time petitioning the council to remove town bus stops from in front of their shops.)
+Other places to introduce free public transport include Châteauroux and Aubagne in France, in 2001 and 2009 respectively.
+Like Hasselt, these are regional towns with populations between 50,000 and 100,000 (compared with Melbourne's 4 million), with free travel limited to town bus and tram services and funded through a municipal levy on local businesses grateful for the increased custom.
+(Geelong's local businesses, at the time, were petitioning their council to remove town bus stops from in front of their shops.)
 In Châteauroux the change was less radical than one may have imagined: nearly half of existing passengers were already entitled to free travel, and cost recovery ran at just 14%.

-The world's largest experiment with free public transport commences in 2013 in Tallinn, Estonia, a city of 400,000 people (one-tenth the size of Melbourne).
-As is the case elsewhere, free travel is limited to city buses and trams, and in Tallinn's case it will only be available to city residents.
+The world's largest experiment with free public transport commenced in January 2013 in Tallinn, Estonia: a city of 400,000 people (one-tenth the size of Melbourne).
+As is the case elsewhere, free travel is limited to city buses and trams, and in Tallinn's case is only available to city residents who obtain a smartcard.
 The estimated cost of €20 million a year equates to less than 5% of the revenue raised from Melbourne public transport users.

 International experience points to a more effective strategy for shifting travel habits from cars to public transport than just axing fares.
 It involves such measures as high service frequencies, central coordination of timetables, traffic priority for trams and buses, and a conspicuous staff presence.
 Provided fares are set at a level competitive with car travel, these measures have been proved more effective in boosting public transport use than making public transport free - and at a much lower cost to the public purse.